-The inside of a dragon fruit can have white (most common), red, pinkish, or purple color.
+The inside of a dragon fruit can have white, red, pinkish, or purple color.
 It depends on the variety and to some degree the nutrients in the soil or how early/late growers pick the fruits.
 The seeds of different dragon fruit species always have a black outer coating.

 If you'd like to explore more, let's crack open some different dragon fruits and check out the color inside:

 When the white flesh is more opaque, it can taste a bit tangy.
 When the flesh has turned a bit more translucent or clear jelly-like, the taste is much sweeter.
 Some people say the middle portion of the fruit is the sweetest.

 This one has a bit brownish corner because we've left it to ripen for quite a while.
-At this point, the brown part does give off a bit of a slight alcohol smell to it.
+At this point, the brown part gives off a slight fermented fruit/alcohol smell.
 The rest of the fruit is still good.

 White dragon fruits are good for diabetics and the digestive system.
 Although it tastes sweet, its sugar content is low.
 If you like this variety, here are some common names for white-flesh varieties you can find at grocery stores or online for the variety cuttings: